Azure/msrest-for-python/README.rst

 - Lower Accept header overwrite logging message #110
 - Fix 'object' type and XML format

-Thanks to dharmab for his contribution
+Thanks to dharmab for the contribution

 2018-06-12 Version 0.5.0
 ++++++++++++++++++++++++